apache/cloudstack-documentation/source/adminguide/accounts.rst

 When the Google Authenticator or other TOTP 2FA provider is selected, the user must setup the account in the respective application in their device by either scanning the QR code or using the setup key provided by CloudStack.
-Once the account is setup in the authenticator application, the user must verify 2FA with Cloudstack using the 2FA code in the authenticator application.
-Every time the user has to use the same account in the authenticator application during login into CloudStack.
+Once this is set up in the authenticator application, the user must always use the provided 2FA codes to log in.

 .. image:: /_static/images/configure-google-2fa-form.png
    :width: 400px
    :align: center
-   :alt: Configure google 2FA form
+   :alt: Configure Google 2FA form

 When the static PIN 2FA provider is selected, the user must use the static PIN as the code to verify 2FA with CloudStack.
 The user must input this static PIN as a 2FA code every time they need to login.